xpilot-project/docs/docs/client.md

 You can also adjust the COM1 and COM2 volumes here.
 Alternatively, you can adjust the COM1 and COM2 volumes via the volume knobs in the aircraft radio panel. **Note:** The volume sliders in the xPilot settings do not reflect adjustments made via the aircraft radio stack volume knobs, and vice versa.
 So, if you adjust the radio volumes inside the aircraft, the volume sliders will not reflect this change; when you restart xPilot, the volumes will revert to the previous volume levels as set by the volume sliders.

+If the **Allow aircraft radio stack volume knobs to control radio volume** is checked, the radio volume can be controlled using the volume knobs in your aircraft.
+This will work as long as the aircraft your flying uses the standard volume dataref; some aircraft developers use custom datarefs.

 ### Radio Effects
 If the **Enable HF Squelch** is enabled, you will not hear the static white noise when tuned to an HF frequency.
 If you want a realistic HF frequency experience, leave this option off.

-If you check the box labeled **Disable Radio Effects**, the incoming voice audio will not be filtered to sound like a VHF radio.
-Generally, you want to leave this option unchecked so that the audio is realistic.
+If you check the box labeled **Disable Radio Effects**, the incoming voice audio will not be filtered to sound like a VHF radio &mdash; it'll sound more like a VOIP call.
+Generally, you want to leave this option unchecked so that the audio sounds realistic.

 ## Connecting to VATSIM
 To connect to VATSIM, click the **CONNECT** button.
 You will see the Connect window.
 The callsign and aircraft type code field is required.
 The SELCAL code is optional.